Looking to publish? Meet your dream editor, designer and marketer on Reedsy.

 After being rejected by 14 different publishers, Cummings eventually self-published the collection with the help of his mother — but couldn’t resist a jab in the dedication of the volume.

 💡EE Cummings is far from the only writer to benefit from self-publishing.
-Check out these self-publishing success stories for more inspiration!
+Check out other self-publishing success stories here for more inspiration!

 2. Derek Landy’s note to his editor

-In the dedication to his fifth book in his kid’s fantasy series, Mortal Coil, author Derek Landy leaves a tongue-in-cheek note for his long standing book editor, Nick Lake:
+In the dedication of his fifth book in his kid’s fantasy series, Mortal Coil, author Derek Landy leaves a tongue-in-cheek note for his book editor, Nick Lake:

 This book is dedicated, with great reluctance, to my editor, Nick Lake, because he is forcing me to.